-The loss of the ability to choose the lytic cycle due to the absence of the cro gene, leading to just the state of lysogeny.
+The loss of the ability to choose the lytic cycle due to the absence of the cro gene leads to just the state of lysogeny.

 5. State of a plasmid

-Phage fragments knows as cos sites, which are responsible for the packaging of the molecule, with fragments of foreign DNA.
+Phage fragments known as cos sites, which are responsible for the packaging of the molecule, with fragments of foreign DNA.

 7. A chimeric infectious agent

-Taking into consideration the condition of prophage induction (the triggering of lysis due to unfavorable conditions), it is most likely that a prophage induction may occur when the bacterial host is exposed to unfavorable conditions and/or is in a threating environment.
-Therefore, exposing bacteria to natural antibacterial products, resulting in the bacterial cells to face an unfavorable environment, may provoke a prophage within the bacterium to undergo prophage induction.
+Taking into consideration the condition of prophage induction (the triggering of lysis due to unfavorable conditions), it is most likely that a prophage induction may occur when the bacterial host is exposed to unfavorable conditions and/or is in a threatening environment.
+Therefore, exposing bacteria to natural antibacterial products, resulting in the bacterial cells facing an unfavorable environment, may provoke a prophage within the bacterium to undergo prophage induction.